-A tabular summary of Taranaki Fish and Game's compliance record for the period under review is set out in Table 19 and Table 20.
-A summary of the environmental performance of Taranaki Fish and Game since 2010 is given in Table 21.
+A tabular summary of Taranaki Fish and Game's compliance record for the period under review is set out in Table 15 and Table 16.

-Table 19 Summary of performance for Consent 0523 -3
+Table 15 Summary of performance for Consent 0523 -3

 Purpose: To take and use water from the Tawhiti Stream in the Tangahoe catchment for trout hatchery purposes Condition requirement Means of monitoring during period under review Compliance achieved?
 1. Volume of water taken not to exceed 11.4 L/sec Not monitored during period under review N/A 2.
-Adopt best practicable option Inspection Yes 3.
-Intake structure to be screened Inspections Yes 4.
-Optional review provision No further review provision N/A Ove High Ove erall assessment of administrative p High
+2. Adopt best practicable option Inspections Yes 3.
+3. Intake structure to be screened Inspections Yes 4.
+4. Optional review provision No further review provision N/A Overall assessment of consent compliance and environmental performance in respect of this consent High High Overall assessment of administrative performance in respect of this consent High High

 Purpose: To discharge water containing contaminants into the Tawhiti Stream in the Tangahoe catchment from a trout hatchery facility Condition requirement Means of monitoring during period under review Compliance achieved?
 1. Adopt best practicable option Inspections of site Yes 2.
-Effects not to occur in receiving waters beyond the established mixing zone Inspection and chemical sampling of receiving water Yes 3.
-Prohibition on chemicals except potassium permanganate Inspection and chemical sampling of discharge Yes 4.
+Effects not to occur in receiving waters beyond the established mixing zone Inspections and chemical sampling of receiving water Yes 3.
+Prohibition on chemicals except potassium permanganate Inspections and chemical sampling of discharge Yes 4.
 No water through-flow during salt treatment Inspections Yes 5.
 Notification of events that may cause adverse effect on water quality Liaison with consent holder N/A 6.
-Optional review provision No further review provision N/A erall assessment of consent complia consent nce and environmental performance in respect of High Ov erall assessment of administrative p High
+Optional review provision No further review provision N/A